-In light of Google’s manual link penalties and Google Penguin algorithm, a question often asked by website owners is: “Should we still invest in link building in 2018 and if so, how?”
+In light of Google’s manual link penalties and Google Penguin algorithm, a question often asked by website owners is: “Should we still invest in link building and if so, how?”

 The short answer to this question is: Absolutely!
 The more the better, but with the focus on traffic converting links.